 On-Campus Callback Interviews

 On-campus interviews often last an entire day.
 They will involve many small-group interview sessions with faculty; a meeting with the Dean; a meeting with law students; a tour of the law school, including the law library; and a 15-20 minute job talk or presentation, followed by a 35-40 minute question-and-answer session with the entire faculty.
 Traditionally, there is a dinner with faculty members on the night before or day of the interview.
-Remember that the dinner is a continuation of the interview.
-Order something that is not difficult to eat.
-Most attendees will be faculty you have not met with previously.
+Remember that the dinner is a continuation of the interview, and most attendees will be faculty you have not met with previously.

 Questions for You